The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Application to UDF galaxies

 \subsubsection{The $j-M-(V/\sigma)$ relation}

-In the local universe, a transition between the late to early type $j-M$ sequence has also been observed \citep{RomanowskyA_12a,ObreschkowD_14a,SweetS_18a,Murugeshan2020}, where the $j-M$ relation is a function of the bulge-to-total ratio $B/T$.
-Similarly, \citet{HarrisonC_17a} found, on a sample of 586 SFGs at $z\simeq0.9$, that the $j-M$ relation is a function of \sersic{} index $n$, where sAM decreases with increasing $n$. \citet{CorteseL_16a}, using SAMI, showed that the the $j-M$ relation is a function of the stellar spin parameter, $\lambda_R$ (as defined in Emsellem et al. 2007), thus defining a continuous sequence in the sAM-stellar mass plane ($j-M-\lambda_R$).
+In the local universe, a transition between the late to early type $j-M$ sequence has also been observed \citep{RomanowskyA_12a,FallM_13a,FallM_18a,ObreschkowD_14a,Murugeshan2020}, where the $j-M$ relation is a function of the bulge-to-total ratio $B/T$.
+Similarly, \citet{HarrisonC_17a} found, on a sample of 586 SFGs at $z\simeq0.9$, that the $j-M$ relation is a function of \sersic{} index $n$, where sAM decreases with increasing $n$. \citet{CorteseL_16a}, using SAMI, showed that the $j-M$ relation is a function of the stellar spin parameter, $\lambda_R$ \citep[as defined in ][]{EmsellemE_07a}, thus defining a continuous sequence in the sAM-stellar mass plane ($j-M-\lambda_R$).

 At intermediate redshifts, \citet{ContiniT_16a}, with only 28 $0.4<z<1.4$ galaxies in the MUSE HDFS, found that $z\simeq1$ SFGs fill a continuous transition between rotation dominated (with $V/\sigma_{\rm t}>1$) to dispersion dominated galaxies (with $V/\sigma_{\rm t}<1$) where the two populations followed the late/early type sAM sequence of \cite{FallM_13a}.
 This $V/\sigma$ trend was also present in the high mass sample of \citet{BurkertA_16a}.
 Here, with our larger sample of intermediate redshift SFGs from the MUSE UDF mosaic 9~arcmin$^2$ fields, we revisit this question.